Mr. Gustavo Gallón,

 Overview of the mandate

 In 1995, the Commission on Human Rights adopted the Resolution 1995/70, which established the mandate of an Independent Expert on the situation of human rights in Haiti.
-The Resolution 1995/70 requested the Secretary-General to appoint an Independent Expert to provide assistance to the Government of Haiti in the area of human rights, to examine the development of the situation of human rights in Haiti and to monitor the fulfillment by Haiti of its obligations in this field.
+The Resolution 1995/70 requested the Secretary-General to appoint an Independent Expert to provide assistance to the Government of Haiti in the area of human rights, to examine the development of the situation of human rights in Haiti and to monitor the fulfilment by Haiti of its obligations in this field.

 The mandate has changed over the years to respond to the evolving situation in the country and now includes a focus on technical assistance and capacity-building.
 It is now guided by the Human Rights Council Presidential Statement (agenda item 10 of the Human Rights Council, Twenty-eighth session, 26 March 2015 - A/HRC/28/L.37).
 In its Presidential Statement, the Council:

-- encouraged the Independent Expert to work with international institutions, donors and the international community to raise their awareness of the need to provide their expertise and sufficient resources to support the Haitian authorities’ efforts to rebuild the country and pursue sustainable development.
+- Encouraged the Independent Expert to continue to work with international institutions, donors and the international community in order to raise their awareness of the need to provide their expertise and sufficient resources to support the efforts made by the Haitian authorities to rebuild the country and pursue sustainable development;

-- encouraged the Independent Expert to continue to work with the Government of Haiti, the non-governmental organizations and civil society in Haiti.
+- Encouraged the Independent Expert to continue to work with the Government of Haiti, the non-governmental organizations of Haiti and civil society in Haiti.
 It invites the Government of Haiti to continue its active cooperation with civil society;

 b) Undertakes country visits to Haiti and to the region and engages with relevant stakeholders;